Page last updated: 01/03/21

 How can I get a new Ridacard?

-Did you know we have various ticketing options available?
-Please check our website here to see what best suits your needs at this time.
+Did you know we have a range of flexible ticketing options available?
+Please check our Tickets section to discover what best suits your travel needs at this time.

 I have a Direct Debit subscription, but the Ridacard has expired/stopped working – how can I get this replaced?